Matthewpco/Matthewpco/README.md

 <br>

 ## 🚀 Where I'm Going
-- Learning new technologies and frameworks everyday as i design, develop, and manage Responsive Web Sites and E-Commerce stores.
+- Learning new technologies and frameworks everyday as i design, develop, and manage Responsive Web Sites, E-Commerce stores, and Apps.